napari/napari.github.io/dev/_sources/tutorials/fundamentals/viewer.md

 #### Roll dimensions

 The third button rolls the dimensions that are currently displayed in the viewer.
 For example if you have a `ZYX` volume and are looking at the `YX` slice, this will then show you the `ZY` slice.
 You can also right-click this button to pop-up a widget that allows you to re-order the dimensions by drag-and-drop or lock a dimension, by clicking on the padlock icon:

 ![image: roll dimensions widget with padlock icons](../assets/tutorials/dims_roll_lock_widget.png){ w=200px }

 Locking prevents a dimension from being rolled (reordered).
 This can be particularly useful, for example, with a `3D+time` dataset where you may want to fix the time dimension, while being able to roll through the spatial dimensions.

-The dimension order can also be checked programatically as follows:
+The dimension order can also be checked programmatically as follows:

 ```{code-cell} python
 # To get the current dimension order as tuple of int
 viewer.dims.order
 ```
-And then, changed programatically as follows:
+And then, changed programmatically as follows:
 ```{code-cell} python
 # To change the current dimension order
 viewer.dims.order = (2, 1, 0)